Diese Webseite ist nicht kompatibel mit Ihrem Browser.

 Innovation = Creating viable and feasible SOLUTIONS for unmet customer PROBLEMS.

-When we look how innovation is happening in many companies today, we see that people naturally gravitate towards the first part of the equation.
+When we look at how innovation is happening in many companies today, we see that people naturally gravitate towards the first part of the equation.

 They start with the idea (a solution approach) before the actual customer problem is being properly defined or validated in detail.